ashstark007/Power-Bi-Project/Fleet Management Dashboard/ReadMe.txt

 Cost Savings: Identifies cost-saving opportunities in fuel and maintenance.
 Enhanced Safety: Promotes safer driving habits through monitoring.
 Data-Driven Decisions: Empowers managers with actionable insights.

+Note: Provided all the files used in the analysis.